zanattabruno/5G_OAI-Free5GC/README.md

 In the ran folder:

-1. Start the scenario: 'docker-compose up -d`
+1. Start the scenario: `docker-compose up -d`
 2. Access the UE pod and make sure the `oaitun_ue1` tunnel is configure when running `ifconfig`.

 ### Enviroment Test